-Lua is extensible light weight programming language written in C. It started as an in-house project in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
+Lua is an extensible, lightweight programming language written in C. It started as an in-house project in 1993 by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.

-Lua consists of to parts the Lua interpreter part and the functioning software system.
-The functioning software system which is an actual computer application that can interpret programs written in the Lua programming language.
-The Lua interpreter is written in ANSI C, hence it is highly portable and can run on a vast spectrum of devices from highend network servers to small devices.
+Lua consists of two parts - the Lua interpreter part and the functioning software system.
+The functioning software system is an actual computer application that can interpret programs written in the Lua programming language.
+The Lua interpreter is written in ANSI C, hence it is highly portable and can run on a vast spectrum of devices from high-end network servers to small devices.

-The most important thing to do when learning Lua is to focus on concepts and not get lost in language technical details.
+The most important point while learning Lua is to focus on the concepts without getting lost in its technical details.

-The purpose of learning a programming language is to become a better programmer; that is, to become more effective at designing and implementing new systems and at maintaining old ones.
+The purpose of learning a programming language is to become a better programmer; that is, to become more effective in designing and implementing new systems and at maintaining old ones.